astropy/astropy/docs/table/access_table.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 If a column has more than one dimension then each element of the column is itself an array.
-In the example below there are 3 rows, each of which is a ``2 x 2`` array.
+In the example below there are three rows, each of which is a ``2 x 2`` array.
 The formatted output for such a column shows only the first and last value of each row element and indicates the array dimensions in the column name header::